 QCentroid: Shaping the Future of Using Quantum Algorithms

 Founded by Carlos Kuchkovsky, Sergio Gago, and Antonio Peris, QCentroid develops a quantum-as-a-service platform to connect the best quantum startups and companies to the best quantum hardware providers.
-Industry customers will be able to submit their tough computational problems, quantum developers will be able to submit quantum algorithms for solving those, and QCentroid’s platform will benchmark the solutions.
+Industry customers will be able to submit their tough computational problems, quantum developers can submit quantum algorithms for solving those, and QCentroid’s platform will benchmark the solutions.

-Learn more about the future of using quantum algorithms from our interview with the CEO, Carlos Kuchkovsky
+Learn more about the future of using quantum algorithms from our interview with the CEO, Carlos Kuchkovsky:

 Why Did You Start QCentroid?